OgunniyiOwamamwen/weboilerpack/README.md

 - more control over your service worker.
 - precache files.
-- more complex needs in terms of routing.
+- complex needs in terms of offline service.
 - use service worker with other API's.

 ### Development server